 If you’ve picked up your ammunition at your local sporting goods or gun store, you’ve likely notice the number on the side followed by “gr,” “gn,” or “grains.”
 So what does grain mean when we talk about ammunition?
-Grains are a unit of weight measurement, and on a box of ammunition the grains describe the weight of the projectile.
-Therefore, the higher the grain the heavier the bullet.
+Grains are a unit of weight measurement, the grains on a box of ammunition describe the weight of the projectile not the powder charge.
+Therefore, the higher the grain the heavier the bullet and lower the grain the lighter the bullet.

 20g weight on a digital scale converted to measure in gr